 Each year, cruise lines find more ways to combine the extensive port destinations of the Mediterranean coastline into one exciting vacation.
-Our top 5 Mediterranean cruise itineraries for 2023 offer the best of eastern and western Mediterranean ports.
+Our top 5 Mediterranean cruise itineraries offer the best eastern and western Mediterranean ports.
 Book early to get the best cruise deals and sail on board the cruise ship that best suits you and your family.

 1) Barcelona to Rome – Royal Caribbean

 - Route: 7 nights Barcelona, Cannes, Nice, Genoa, Portofino, Florence/Pisa (Livorno), Rome

 Royal Caribbean offers port-intensive Mediterranean cruises throughout the summer.
 One of the most popular itineraries starts in Barcelona, Spain, and visits Cannes and Nice in France, Genoa, Portofino, and Florence, then onwards to the last port of call in Italy, Rome.

 Barcelona: Start your vacation by spending a few nights in fantastic Barcelona.
 You will find a guide to a cruise from Barcelona here.
 The article will help you choose a hotel and has lots of tips for transportation and sightseeing.

 Cannes: Your ship is tendered, and Celebrity will transport you into Cannes on small tender boats.
 Visit guest services early in the morning before breakfast to get your tender boat ticket.
 If you have not booked a ship excursion, you may have to wait for a tender boat.

 The ship, however, stays tendered in the port for a full day, allowing you to explore Cannes.
 Stop by the local market, shop on Rue Meynadier, walk the famous La Croisette, or have lunch at a seafood restaurant.
 Alternatively, experience a fantastic shore excursion to, for example,